fuzhen011/btmesh_hands_on/README.md

 ### Light

-- [x] Modify the BSP files to avoid the warning for redefine, check commit #7af42c2 for more details
+- [x] Modify the BSP files to avoid the warning for redefine, check commit
+      #7af42c2 for more details

 ### Switch

+- [] Add "${workspace_loc:/${ProjName}/hardware/kit/common/bsp/thunderboard}" to
+  include paths
+- [] Add "${workspace_loc:/${ProjName}/hardware/kit/common/drivers}" to include
+  paths
-- [] Add sensor server model to DCD, instructions needed.
+- [] Add sensor server model and sensor setup model to DCD, instructions needed.

   - placeholder for instructions

-- [] Add the lc_sensor.c/h pair
+- [x] Add the lc_sensor.c/h pair
   - [] Add the implementation for sensor sampling cause this shouldn't be part of the purposes of the training.
   - [] Add function prototype for sending the sensor messages to LC server